 The Old School House

-Visit the old school house at the Homestead National Monument, it’s much what you’d expect inside.
-However, strong May winds, nearly blowing me over as I approached this one room shelter, made me wonder, how the heck did these prairie folk stand up to all four season of unpredictable and unreported weather?
+Visit the old schoolhouse at the Homestead National Monument, it’s much what you’d expect inside.
+However, strong May winds, nearly blowing me over as I approached this one-room shelter, made me wonder, how the heck did these prairie folk stand up to all four seasons of unpredictable and unreported weather?

 Chatting with Arter, I’m reminded of why one needs to talk to people when they travel.
 His story: He is a native of Philadelphia (complete with accent) and he became a chef by way of cooking and baking jobs in New York City (Andiamo’s) and Vail Colorado.
 He’s been running The Black Crow along with his wife for 23 years.